Department of History and Philosophy of Medicine

 In medical education, my main efforts are in the area of biomedical ethics.
 I am co-course director for Introduction to Clinical Medicine, a required course for third-year medical students that focuses on issues in medical ethics and professionalism.
 I also lecture on key topics in medical ethics for first and second-year medical students.
 With colleagues in the Department of History and Philosophy of Medicine, I facilitate a student medical ethics group.
 A colleague in Family Medicine and I are in the process of organizing medical student group that focuses on humanities topics and medicine.
 With colleagues on the Hospital Ethics Committee, I participate in ethics case conferences for residents in both Family Medicine and Internal Medicine.

 For faculty in the School of Medicine, I teach Writing Workshops that focus on the skills needed for scientific and medical writing for publication.
 I also teach writing skills for research groups participating in grants in several departments.
 In addition, I administer an editing service for faculty and researchers as they prepare grant proposals and manuscripts for publication.

-As Co-Chair of the Hospital Ethics Committee and a member of the ethics consult team, I help develop and direct the ethics programs for both the School of Medicine and the KU Hospital.
 In my professional service, I work as a review editor for Perspectives in Biology and Medicine and serve as a reviewer for six journals, including Literature and Medicine and Journal of Medical Humanities.

 Stories Matter: The Role of Narrative in Medical Ethics, ed.
 Rita Charon and Martha Montello (New York: Routledge Press, 2002).